Creating great blog post images to share on social media is time-consuming. But if you know how to use PicMonkey the process will be a lot easier.

-But then I found a process that works amazingly well.
+But then I stumbled upon a system that works amazingly well for me.

-And now I crank out blog post photos like a well-oiled machine.
+And now I can crank out blog post photos like a well-oiled machine.

 Want to know my secret?

-You Can Create Great Photos for Your Blog Too
+YES!
+You Can Use PicMonkey to Create Great Blog Photos

-Seriously?
-PicMonkey?
-I’ve used that before and it is not a magic bullet for creating website graphics efficiently.
+You may have used PicMonkey in the past and felt that it wasn't a magic bullet for creating website graphics efficiently.

 Well, guess what?